Rules

 16. Failure to return the key to the booth within the prescribed period shall result in the suspension of the rights to use the services of the BUW Circulation Desk and Main Reading Room until the return of the key.
 After 30 days from the due date of returning the key, the booth shall be opened by the committee.
 The user’s items left in the booth will be deposited in the BUW Administration Department, and books and other library materials owned by the Library – placed in the closed stacks and removed from the reader’s account in the UW libraries catalogue online.
 The user will be notified about this via email.

-17. User’s items deposited in the BUW Administration Department may be picked up from room 236 (2nd floor) on the day agreed by e-mail (a.baluk@uw.edu.pl) within 14 days, after which they will be forwarded to the Lost Property Office of the Office for the Capital City of Warsaw, ul.
+17. User’s items deposited in the BUW Administration Department may be picked up within 14 days, after which they will be forwarded to the Lost Property Office of the Office for the Capital City of Warsaw, ul.
 Dzielna 15.

 18. The booth user may re-book it only after returning the key.